Linda-wilson/QA-coding-challenge/README.md

 npx cypress run --spec "cypress/integration/your-test-file.spec.js"

-When you run the tests from command line screenshots of the failed tests will be available in the foleder cypress/screenshots Video of the entire test would be available in the cypress/videos
+When you run the tests from command line screenshots of the failed tests will be available in the foleder cypress/screenshots Video of the entire test would be available in the folder cypress/videos